ZORA Docs

 Creating Coins

-The Coins SDK provides a set of functions to create new coins on the Zora protocol.
-This page details the process of creating a new coin, the parameters involved, and code examples to help you get started.
+The Coins SDK provides functions to create new coins on the Zora protocol.

 Overview